-For recyclable rubbish put into the Museum’s recycling bins the first port of call in the journey is the Grundon Material Recovery Facility (MRF) at Colnbrook near Heathrow.
+For recyclable rubbish put into the Museum’s recycling bins, the first port of call in the journey is the Grundon Material Recovery Facility (MRF) at Colnbrook near Heathrow.
 Here it is separated out into several different recycling streams.
-First magnets remove the ferrous metals (like steel cans) and non-ferrous metals (such as aluminium cans) then sophisticated infra-red technology identifies and separates the remaining rubbish into paper, card, glass and several different types of plastics.
+First magnets remove the ferrous metals (like steel cans) and non-ferrous metals (such as aluminum cans) then sophisticated infra-red technology identifies and separates the remaining rubbish into paper, card, glass and several different types of plastics.
 Any rubbish that cannot be recycled, or pieces too small to be captured, are taken to the Lakeside Energy from Waste plant for incineration, so no rubbish goes to landfill.
-At the end of the sorting process the materials are baled as raw materials for resale to companies who take on the next stage of processing.
+At the end of the sorting process, the materials are baled as raw materials for resale to companies who take on the next stage of processing.

-As processes improve and new technology is developed, hopefully one day these materials will either be captured for future use, or the waste will be designed out altogether.
+As processes improve and new technology is developed, hopefully, one day these materials will either be captured for future use, or the waste will be designed out altogether.
 The model for keeping 100% of the materials in circulation is known as the circular economy.
 Sometimes only a small change is needed.
-In the exhibition we have the plastic label and mixed flake that is retained from PET plastic recycling.
+In the exhibition, we have the plastic label and mixed flake that is retained from PET plastic recycling.
 By using plastic labels instead of paper the material can be more easily collected and recycled to make new products like plastic bags.